 Other countries in which we may operate or from which our services may be offered, including those in the European Union, also have certain privacy and data security requirements that may apply to our business, either now or in the future.
 These countries' laws may in some cases be more stringent than the requirements in the United States.
 For example, European Union member countries have specific requirements relating to cross-border transfers of personal information to certain jurisdictions, including to the United States.
 In addition, some countries have stricter consumer notice and/or consent requirements relating to personal information collection, use or sharing.
 Moreover, international privacy and data security regulations may become more complex.
-On April 27, 2016, the European Union adopted the GDPR, scheduled to take effect on May 25, 2018, which may result in even more restrictive privacy-related requirements.
-Our failure to comply with other countries' privacy or data security-related laws, rules or regulations could also have an adverse effect on our business, financial condition and results of operations.
+On April 27, 2016, the European Union adopted the GDPR, scheduled to take effect on May 25, 2018, which has resulted in even more restrictive privacy-related requirements.
+Our compliance with GDPR will require substantial preparation and expenditures, and there can be no assurance that we will be in compliant by the effective date.
+Our failure to comply with GDPR and other countries' privacy or data security-related laws, rules or regulations could result in material penalties imposed by regulators or cause us to be in material breach under our airline agreements, which may have a material adverse effect on our business, financial condition and results of operations.

 In addition, substantially all connectivity customers use credit cards to purchase our products and services.
-Problems with our or our vendors billing software could adversely affect our customer satisfaction and could cause one or more of the major credit card companies to disallow our continued use of their payment services.
+Problems with our or our vendors' billing software could adversely affect our customer satisfaction and could cause one or more of the major credit card companies to disallow our continued use of their payment services.
 If our billing software fails to work properly and, as a result, we do not automatically charge our subscribers' credit cards on a timely basis or at all, our business, financial condition and results of operations could be adversely affected.
 In addition, we are required by the Payment Card Industry Security Standards Council, founded by major credit card companies, to comply with their data security standards to protect payment card information.
 New and revised standards may be imposed that may be difficult for us to meet and could increase our costs.

-We depend upon third parties to manufacture equipment components, provide services for our network and install our equipment.
+We depend upon third parties, many of which are single-source providers, to manufacture equipment components, provide services for our network and install and maintain our equipment.